pinojs/pino/README.md

 <a name="level"></a>
 ### logger.level

-Property to read and write the current level of the logger.
+Set this property to the desired logging level.

-In order of priotity, avaliable levels are:
+In order of priority, available levels are:

   1. <a href="#fatal">`'fatal'`</a>
   2. <a href="#error">`'error'`</a>